 Choosing the right leadership styles

-Leading people to an outcome requires a broad range of requisite skills including painting and inspiring a vision, setting goals and objectives, delegation, influencing, communicating, guiding, motivating, encouraging etc. More mature leadership includes giving and expecting respect, trust and commitment which already presupposes appreciation that there is usually more than one way of getting the desired results.
+Leading people to an outcome requires a broad range of requisite skills including painting and inspiring a vision, setting goals and objectives, measuring and monitoring progress, delegation, influencing, communicating, guiding, motivating, encouraging etc. More mature leadership includes empowering to contribute, giving and expecting respect, trust and commitment which already presupposes appreciation that there is usually more than one way of getting the desired results.
 This is where different styles will work better for different leaders and those that are led.
 It is in this range of more flexible options that I wish to dwell on today.

 Authoritarian or autocratic leadership styles are becoming progressively less appropriate, particularly in more mature teams and leading “clever people” and also winning over the “younger generations”.
 In NLP (Neuro Linguistic Programming) the “law of requisite variety” suggests that the person with the greatest degree of behavioral flexibility will have the biggest influence on the desired outcomes.